-The subject properties are surrounded by a mix of land use designations, zoning districts, and uses as depicted in the following table.
+The subject properties are surrounded by the following mix of land use designations, zoning districts, and uses:

+North

+- Land Use: GC General Commercial / TRN Transitional - Zoning: GC General Commercial / POC Planned Office Center - Use: Delray Village Shoppes.
+Commercial Development consisting of a mix of general retail, restaurant, and commercial establishments; Women's Cancer Care Center

+South

+- Land Use: MD Medium Density, 5-12 du/acre

+- Zoning: SAD Special Activities District

+- Use: 3-story multi-family residential (The Vinings)

+East

+- Land Use: GC General Commercial / IND Industrial - Zoning: GC General Commercial / I Industrial - Use: Shell gas station and Delray Industrial Park

+West

+- Land Use: GC General Commercial

+- Zoning: PC Planned Commercial

-Location Development Type / Uses Land Use Designation Zoning District North Delray Village Shoppes: Commercial Development consisting of a mix GC GC of general retail, restaurant, and commercial establishments.
-Women's Cancer Care Center Transitional (TRN) POC South The Vinings: 3-story Multi-family development Medium Density (MD) Special Activities District (SAD) East Shell Gas Station GC GC Delray Industrial Park Industrial (IND) Industrial (I) West Delray Beach Plaza: Commercial Development consisting of a grocery GC PC store (Whole Foods), and a mix of general retail, restaurant, and commercial establishments.
+- Use: Delray Beach Plaza.
+Commercial Development consisting of a grocery store (Whole Foods), and a mix of general retail, restaurant, and commercial establishments.

 Multi-family residential development is allowed in other zoning districts at varied densities, but those outside of the Central Business District (CBD) that allow more than 12 dwelling units per acre require workforce housing provisions.
 Density and height increases are tools that have been used successfully throughout the City to cultivate workforce housing and residential development in targeted areas.
-The proposed Linton Commons Overlay District will increase the current maximum density of 12 du/ac for market rate units to a maximum of 30 du/ac, provided that 20 percent of the additional units are reserved as Workforce Housing units at the very low, low, or moderate level.
-A copy of Table NDC-1, Land Use Designations: Density, Intensity, and Implementing Zoning Districts from the Neighborhoods, Districts, and Corridors Element of the Always Delray Comprehensive Plan is provided as an attachment.
+The proposed Linton Commons Overlay District will increase the current maximum density of 12 du/ac for market rate units to a maximum of 30 du/ac, provided that 20 percent of the total units are reserved as Workforce Housing units at the very low, low, or moderate level.
+It's important to note that most of the current LDRs only require a percentage of the additional density, not the full number of units; as such, the proposed text amendment exceeds this standard.

-Establishing the Linton Commons Overlay District and supporting text amendments would add residential uses and support the provision of a complimentary mix of uses that can meet the daily needs of residents by introducing residents in close proximity to commercial uses both within the proposed overlay district (Parcels B and C), as well as to the surrounding mostly commercial area.
+Establishing the Linton Commons Overlay District and supporting text amendments would add residential uses and support the provision of a complimentary mix of uses that can meet the daily needs of residents by introducing residential in close proximity to commercial uses both within the proposed overlay district (Parcels B and C), as well as to the surrounding mostly commercial area.

-While mixed use has been traditionally thought of in a vertical configuration (one story over another in the same building), the same benefits of mixed use can also be realized when residential and commercial uses are collocated on a compact site designed to promote ease of access between uses.
+While mixed use has been traditionally thought of in a vertical configuration (one story over another in the same building), the same benefits of mixed use can also be realized when residential and commercial uses are collocated on a compact site designed to promote ease of access among uses.
 In further pursuit of mixed-use and multi-modal supportive land development patterns, the proposed overlay district is surrounded by a mix of commercial uses, including a grocery store (Whole Foods), and is also in close proximity to a hub of additional retail and restaurant uses near the intersection of East Linton Boulevard and South Federal Highway.
 Delray Plaza, at the northwest corner of the intersection, includes a grocery store (Publix), diverse retail uses, personal care businesses, and a variety of restaurants; the southernmost portion of the plaza is approximately a half mile (10-minute) walk from the subject properties.
 Similarly, the entrance to Delray Place, located southeast of the intersection and approximately three-tenths of a mile from the proposed overlay district, has additional restaurants, retail, and a grocery store (Trader Joe's).
 The proposed Linton Commons Overlay District is also approximately a half mile east of the entrance for Delray Crossing, which has restaurants, Target, Dollar Tree, Home Goods, and Home Depot.